a13xp0p0v/kernel-hardening-checker/README.md

 ## Generating a Kconfig fragment with the security hardening options

-With the `-g` argument, the tool generates a Kconfig fragment with the security hardening options for the selected microarchitecture.
+With the `-g` argument, the tool generates a Kconfig fragment with the security hardening options for the selected architecture.

 This Kconfig fragment can be merged with the existing Linux kernel config:
 ```